-Signaling of ACKR3 in Microdomains.
 In contrast to CXCR4, which is mostly expressed on the plasma membrane and the early and recycling endosomes, ACKR3 is mainly expressed on the membrane of endocytic vesicles in the resting state (Zhu et al., 2012).
-Shortening the receptor's C-terminal tail in ACKR3-green fluorescent protein increased membrane localization by up to 100% when the whole domain was missing.
-Although truncating the C terminus did not alter CXCL12 binding to the receptor, it significantly reduced the scavenging of the ligand as well as $\beta$ -arrestin recruitment and activation of ERK1/2.
+Shortening the receptor's C-terminal tail in ACKR3-GFP increased membrane localisation by up to 100% when the whole domain was missing.
+While truncating the C-terminus did not alter CXCL12 binding to the receptor, it significantly reduced the scavenging of the ligand, as well as β-arrestin recruitment and activation of ERK1/2.
 In the presence of the dominant negative mutant K44A dynamin, all ACKR3 was located on the cell surface (Ray et al., 2012).
-This did not alter constitutive $\beta$ -arrestin recruitment, but upon CXCL12 treatment, $\beta$ -arrestin recruitment significantly increased and ERK phosphorylation lasted significantly longer.
-Thus, ACKR3 can show thorough signaling when localized exclusively to the plasma membrane without the chance to be internalized (Ray et al., 2012).
+This did not alter constitutive β-arrestin recruitment, but upon CXCL12 treatment, β-arrestin recruitment significantly increased and ERK phosphorylation lasted significantly longer.
+Thus, ACKR3 can show thorough signalling when localised exclusively to the plasma membrane without the chance to be internalised (Ray et al., 2012).

-Meanwhile, upon chemokine ligand treatment, ACKR3 membrane expression over time did not decrease, as is the case for CXCR4, but after a small decrease, its presence on the membrane was slightly restored and resisted the depletion from the plasma membrane for a prolonged time.
-Furthermore, through radioligand internalization, it was demonstrated that ACKR3 brings its chemokine ligands to degradation, confirming its role as a scavenger receptor
+Meanwhile, upon chemokine ligand treatment, ACKR3 membrane expression over time did not decrease as is the case for CXCR4, but after a small decrease, its presence on the membrane was slightly restored and resisted the depletion from the plasma membrane for a prolonged time.

-(Naumann et al., 2010).
-In platelets, where CXCR4 and ACKR3 are both present, CXCL12 induced the internalization of CXCR4 but, at the same time, the externalization of ACKR3.
-This latter process was CXCR4-mediated, since blocking CXCR4 abolished ACKR3 externalization (Chatterjee et al., 2014).
+Furthermore, through radioligand internalisation, it was demonstrated that ACKR3 brings its chemokine ligands to degradation, confirming its role as scavenger receptor (Naumann et al., 2010).
+In platelets, where CXCR4 and ACKR3 are both present, CXCL12 induced the internalisation of CXCR4, but at the same time the externalisation of ACKR3.
+This latter process was CXCR4-mediated, since blocking CXCR4 abolished ACKR3 externalisation (Chatterjee et al., 2014).
 The same study showed that ERK1/2 phosphorylation was important for the cyclophilin A-mediated ubiquitination of ACKR3, an essential modification for the membrane location of ACKR3.

-Some studies have observed ACKR3 predominantly on the membrane (Hattermann et al., 2012, 2014; Kumar et al., 2012).
+Some studies have observed ACKR3 predominantly on the membrane (Hattermann et al., 2014; Kumar et al., 2012, Hattermann et al., 2012).
 For example, in MCF-7 breast cancer cells, CXCR4 and ACKR3 were mostly observed on the membrane, using immunofluorescence light microscopy and electron microscopy.
-After CXCL11 or CXCL12 treatment, receptors were internalized individually or in proximity.
-A cross-talk between both receptors was also seen, since CXCL11 could induce the internalization of CXCR4 (Hattermann et al., 2014).
+After CXCL11 or CXCL12 treatment, receptors were internalised individually or in proximity.
+A crosstalk between both receptors was also seen, since CXCL11 could induce the internalisation of CXCR4 (Hattermann et al., 2014).